harirathod/image-manipulator/README.md

 - **[Project Status](#project-status)**

 ## Overview
-The python script 'image_manipulator.py' provides functions for processing images, using OpenCV and NumPy.
+The python module 'image_manipulator.py' provides functions for processing images, using OpenCV and NumPy.
 In its current state, it can:
   - Convert images to greyscale and sepia
   - Display images in windows